 Additional tasks that volunteers can help with include:

-- Refreshing empty cages of dogs and cats who are currently undergoing surgery so that the animals are not returned to a soiled cage. - Restocking the newspapers in the cat and dog rooms. - Placing dirty water bowls in dishwasher for disinfection. - Emptying the trash and transporting both trash and laundry upstairs using the lift.
-Areas such as the pre/post-operative rooms can be very busy at times so please use your best judgment. - Refilling towel bins and litter as needed.
+- Restocking the newspapers in the cat and dog rooms. - Placing dirty water bowls in dishwasher for cleaning. - Emptying the trash and transporting both trash and laundry upstairs using the lift. - Refilling towel bins and litter as needed.